bju2000/XASP/README.md

 ##      PATCH INSTRUCTIONS

   * Do a full Wipe in the Orange Fox Recovery (Caches, Data, System)
-  * Install a Pie AOSP System meeting the Patch Requirements
+  * Install a Android Pie System meeting the Patch Requirements
   * Install the XASP and make Your Choices in AROMA
+  * Reboot to the System
+  * Done.

+  * Optional if AROMA isn't working on Your Device
+  * Install a Android Pie System meeting the Patch Requirements
+  * Install Root / Magisk
+  * Install the FlashFire Application from Chainfire
+  * Check the FlashFire Settings and continue to flashing
+  * Select the XASP Zip and make sure You wipe Data and Caches
+  * Install the XASP and make Your Choices in AROMA
+  * Reboot to the System (One full boot)
+  * Reboot to the Recovery
+  * Install Root / Magisk
-  * Reboot to the System.
+  * Reboot to the System
   * Done.

 ##      INCLUDED FEATURES